 One of the most misunderstood phrases in Australia household-goods shipping is “Unaccompanied Personal Effects concession.”
-People hear the word concession and assume it means the shipment is automatically simple, automatically duty free, and automatically cheap.
+People hear the word concession and assume it means the shipment is automatically duty free and automatically simple.
 That is not how it works.

 The UPE concession matters because it can change the customs-duty and GST picture for qualifying household and personal goods arriving separately from the traveller.
 But it does not turn the shipment into a compliance-free event, and it does not remove Australia’s separate biosecurity controls.